Marcusw1/cpp-more/README.md

 c++ programs

-directory contains: max sequence array , reduce , & system of equations
+This directory contains: max sequence array , reduce , & system of equations

 max sequence array: determine max seqeunce of digits in array , return number of digits in sequence